tom-howard/ros2/docs/com2009/assignment1/part5.md

     ```
     ***

     If all is good, then this client node should call the action server, which will (in turn) make the robot move forwards until it reaches a certain distance from an obstacle up ahead, at which point the robot will stop, and your client node will stop too.
-Once this happens, reorient your robot (using the `turtlebot3_teleop` node) and launch the client node again to make sure that it is robustly stopping in front of obstacles repeatedly, and when approaching them from a range of different angles.
+Once this happens, reorient your robot (using the `teleop_keyboard` node) and launch the client node again to make sure that it is robustly stopping in front of obstacles repeatedly, and when approaching them from a range of different angles.

     !!! warning "Important"
         Make sure that your cancellation functionality works correctly too, ensuring that:

         1. The robot never moves any further than 2 meters during a given action call
         1. An action is aborted mid-way through if the client node is shut down with ++ctrl+c++

-#### :material-pen: Exercise 6 (Advanced): Implementing a Search strategy {#ex6}
+#### :material-pen: Exercise 6 (Advanced): Implementing an Exploration Strategy {#ex6}

-What you developed in [the previous exercise](#ex4) could be used as the basis for an effective robot search strategy.
-Up to now, your Action Client node should have the capability to call your `Search.action` server to make the robot move forwards by 2 meters, or until it reaches an obstacle (whichever occurs first), but you could enhance this further:
+Up to now, your Action Client node should have the capability to call the `ExploreForward.action` server to make the robot move forwards by 2 meters, or until it reaches an obstacle (whichever occurs first), but you *could* build on this now and turn it into a full exploration behaviour:

 * Between action calls, your *client* node could make the robot turn on the spot to face a different direction and then issue a further action call to make the robot move forwards once again.
-* The turning process could be done at random, or it could be informed by the **result** of the last action call, i.e.: if (on completion) the server has informed the client that it detected an object at an angle of, say, 10&deg; *anti-clockwise* from the front of the robot, then the client might then decide to turn the robot *clockwise* in an attempt to turn away from the object before issuing its next action call to make the robot move forwards again.
+* The turning process could be done at random (*ideally*), or by a fixed amount every time.
-* By programming your client node to repeat this process over and over again, the robot would (somewhat randomly) travel around its environment safely, stopping before it crashes into any obstacles and reorienting itself every time it stops moving forwards. *This is effectively an implementation of a basic robotic search strategy!*
+* By programming your client node to repeat this process over and over again, the robot would (somewhat randomly) travel around its environment safely, stopping before it crashes into any obstacles and reorienting itself every time it stops moving forwards.

 <!-- !!! success "Assignment #2 Checkpoint"
     Having completed Assignment #1 up to this point, you should have everything you need to tackle [Assignment #2 Task 2](../assignment2/parta/task2.md). -->